QAQMiao/pre-commit/README.md

   }
 }
 ```

-you can disable lint by set to "false".
+You can also disable lint by set "false".

-disable all linter
 ```
 {
   "pre-commit": {
-    "lint": "false"
+    "lint": "false"  //disable all lint
   }
 }
 ```
-disable one linter

 ```
 {
   "pre-commit": {
     "lint": {
-      "eslint": "false"
+      "eslint": "false"  //disable one lint
     }
   }
 }